evanx/redex/README.md

 Node is a popular platform for wiring network services.

+ES7 eases the synchronisation of asynchronous co-routines.

 Redis is a high-performance server for persistent data structures.

-Combining Node and Redis is a compelling proposition for building reactive systems.
+Combining ES7, Node and Redis is a compelling proposition for building reactive systems.

-ES6 promises and ES7 async functions promote JavaScript's aesthetics for asynchronous tasks.

-Apply patterns of asynchronous decoupling to Redix processors, application microservices, and reactive systems.
+Apply patterns of asynchronous decoupling to Redix processors, application microservices, and distributed systems.

 ## Solution